 In this issue you will find:

-Decision 5A_627/2015 of 2 September 2016: What rules apply to the enforcement of a decision rendered by the Court of First Instance of the Dubai International Financial Centre (DIFC) in Switzerland?
+Decision 5A_627/2015 of 2 September 2016: Enforcement of a decision rendered by the Court of First Instance of the Dubai International Financial Centre (DIFC) in Switzerland,